jarvist/PolaronMobility.jl/README.md

 interacting via a spring constant with an effective mass---a single particle problem.

-These Julia codes take Hellwarth's presentation of Osaka's variational formulation of the Feynman solution, optimise the `k` and `w` parameters for these finite-temperature free energies, give a FHIP mobility, or a (corrected for phonon emission) Kadanoff mobility, and provide alternative restatements of v and w as the mass of the phonon-drag, and the spring constant.
+These Julia codes use Hellwarth's [Hellwarth1999] presentation of Osaka's variational free-energies for the Feynman model.
+We optimise the `v` and `w` parameters for these finite-temperature free energies.
+These can be alternatively restated the mass 'M' and spring-constant 'k' of the coupled phonon-electron Feynman model.

-They are applied to the case of hybrid halide perovskites, where in combination they provide a model of (polaron) mobility without any free parameters.
-[No arbitrary relaxation time is needed or used.
-The scattering processes are treated directly, by including an effective electron-phonon coupling in the specification of the Frohlich 'alpha' parameter, and then all other features come from solving the model. ]
+Here we apply these methods to the case of hybrid halide perovskites.
+The method provides the temperature dependent polaron-mobility without any free parameters.
+No arbitrary relaxation time is needed or used.
+The scattering processes are treated directly, by including an effective electron-phonon coupling in the specification of the Frohlich 'alpha' parameter, and then all other features come from solving the model.
+The original Feynman model is correct to all orders in alpha, and the Hellwarth direct contour-integration of the general Feynman mobility statement is suitable for high temperature.

 It was necessary to return to these (rather old!) papers and resolve the models, as hybrid halide perovskites are soft materials with low energy